Self-Supervised Place Recognition by Refining Temporal and Featural Pseudo Labels from Panoramic Data

 \section{Conclusion}

-We propose \titlevariable~as a self-supervised auto-labeling method for determining the unknown spatial neighbors from the fixed temporal neighbors and learnable feature neighbors.
+We propose \titlevariable~as a self-supervised VPR method adaptive to both auto-labeling and generalization tasks for determining the unknown spatial neighbors from the fixed temporal neighbors and learnable feature neighbors.
+While our method primarily utilizes panoramic RGB images and 360-degree point clouds, this iterative nature of TF-VPR allows for easy extension to non-panoramic inputs.
 Extensive experiments show that \titlevariable~not only improves the recall rate over the existing method but also can retrieve spatial positives with more diverse viewpoints on various datasets. \titlevariable~enables easier use of VPR in real-world robotics and computer vision applications, and can be applied to most existing deep-learning-based VPR methods.